cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop React App!
+Welcome to our Local Coffee Shop!

-This application showcases our delicious menu and provides a warm welcome to all coffee lovers.

-## Features
-- Stylish interface
-- List of our favorite coffee and pastries

-## Getting Started
+## About
-To run this app locally:
-1. Clone the repository
-2. Run `npm install`
-3. Run `npm start`
+We serve the best coffee in town with a cozy atmosphere to relax and enjoy.
+Visit us for a cup of your favorite brew and snacks!

 ## Menu
 - Espresso